- Club Cheerleading

 In addition, he directed and helped run several basketball camps in the area including Jimtown, IUSB, and Eastlake Athletic Club.

-Brian also serves as the head coach for men's and women's cross country at Holy Cross and is the new Assistant Manager to the Pfeil Center.
+Brian also serves as the head coach for men's and women's cross country at Holy Cross and is the new Assistant Manager in the Pfeil Center.

 He currently resides in Elkhart, Ind. with his wife Renee and children Austin (12) and Audrey (11).